6 Bad Money Mindsets You Need to Break

 It doesn’t matter how much money you make if you don't know how it escapes from your wallet.
-If you don’t have a budget, come up with one — stat.
-Same goes for building an emergency fund and creating a retirement savings plan.
+If you don’t have a budget, come up with one—stat.
+The same goes for building an emergency fund and creating a retirement savings plan.
 When you don’t track where your money is going, it tends to get away from you fast.